LondonTrustMedia/cs_training/_networking/dns.md

 ---
 layout: page
-title: DNS and Domain Names
+title: DNS
-category: networking
+display: DNS and Domain Names
 order: 3
 ---
 this is a test page